ALEXANDER THE GREAT HALTS HIS CAMPAIGN AND HEADS DOWN THE INDUS TO THE ARABIAN SEA

 “But to those who were in greatest reputation among them, and lived a private quiet life, he sent Onesicritus, one of Diogenes the Cynic’s disciples, desiring them to come to him.
 Calanus, it is said, very arrogantly and roughly commanded him to strip himself, and hear what he said, naked, otherwise he would not speak a word to him, though he came from Jupiter himself.
 But Dandamis received him with more civility, and hearing him discourse of Socrates, Pythagoras, and Diogenes, told him he thought them men of great parts, and to have erred in nothing so much, as in having too great respect for the laws and customs of their country.
 Others say, Dandamis only asked him the reason why Alexander undertook so long a journey to come into those parts.
 Taxiles, however, persuaded Calanus to wait upon Alexander.
 [243] His proper name was Sphines, but because he was wont to say Cale, which in the Indian tongue is a form of salutation, to those he met with anywhere, the Greeks called him Calanus.
 He is said to have shown Alexander an instructive emblem of government, which was this.
 He threw a dry shrivelled hide upon the ground, and trod upon the edges of it.
 The skin when it was pressed in one place, still rose up in another, wheresoever he trod round about it, till he set his foot in the middle, which made all the parts lie even and quiet.
 The meaning of this similitude being that he ought to reside most in the middle of his empire, and not spend too much time on the borders of it.”

-Voyage down the Indus
+Voyage Down the Indus Towards the Sea

 Arrian wrote: “After instructing Hephaestion to fortify the citadel in Patala, he sent men into the adjacent country, which was waterless, to dig wells and to render the land fit for habitation.
 Certain of the native barbarians attacked these men, and falling upon them unawares slew some of them; but having lost many of their own men, they fled into the desert.
 The work was therefore accomplished by those who had been sent out, another army having joined them, which Alexander had despatched to take part in the work, when he heard of the attack of the barbarians.
 Near Patala the water of the Indus is divided into two large rivers, both of which retain the name of Indus as far as the sea.
 [Source: Arrian the Nicomedian (A.D.
 92-175), “Anabasis of Alexander”, translated, by E. J. Chinnock, London: Hodder and Stoughton, 1884, gutenberg.org]